-Recently, I watched a TED talk by Colin Stokes called How Movies Teach Manhood.
+Consider a talk by Colin Stokes – How Movies Teach Manhood.
 I was excited about this lecture, hoping this man’s research on the portrayal of men in movie media would shed some light into the messages various forms of entertainment are teaching men.
 To my disappointment, this lecture had been mistitled and should have been called: What we’re teaching Our Boys about Womanhood.
 Sadly, this talk echoed many of the same old feminist theories that have been popular in academia since the early 1970’s.
 The information was correct, but there seemed to be nothing new discussed in his analysis.
 This got me thinking…

 Top Ten movies that portray Men in a positive light…

 1) – The Return of the King (2003)

 2) – Secret Life of Walter Mitty (2013)